fastify/fastify-vite/docs/guide/react.md

 # Using React

 ::: tip
-This section is intentionally kept in sync with [Using Vue]() (and any other future framework usage guides), because one of <b>fastify-vite</b>'s goals is to provide the very same usage API no matter what framework you use.
+This section is intentionally kept in sync with [Using Vue](/guide/vue.html) (and any other future framework usage guides), because one of <b>fastify-vite</b>'s goals is to provide the very same usage API no matter what framework you use.
 :::

 ## Quick Start

-First make sure you have `degit`, a CLI to [scaffold directories pulling from Git]():
+First make sure you have `degit`, a CLI to [scaffold directories pulling from Git][degit]:

 [degit]: https://github.com/Rich-Harris/degit